 cause air pollution as defined under the NSW Protection of the Environment Operations Act 1997.

-Condition reason: To ensure that detailed professional plans of the approved mechanical ventilation system are submitted before the issue of a construction certificate.
+Condition reason: To ensure that detailed professional plans of the approved mechanical ventilation system are submitted before the issue of the relevant construction certificate.

 Provision of detailed plans for construction certificate application

-Before the issue of a construction certificate, detailed plans must be prepared by a suitably qualified person and provided to the Certifier that are consistent with the plans and documentation approved under this consent.
+Before the issue of the relevant construction certificate, detailed plans must be prepared by a suitably qualified person and provided to the Certifier that are consistent with the plans and documentation approved under this consent.
 Detailed plans must also show the following:

 Car parking facilities